kelianClerc/graphqlient_gradle_plugin/README.md

 For instance, with the query having the header : `query allUsersWithFriends(params) { fields }` the class `AllUsersWithFriendsQLRequest` will be generated.

-GraphQL request can be annonymous.
+GraphQL request can be anonymous.
 In that case, the generated class will be named after the file name.\
 For instance, with the file `allUsers.graphql` containing `{users{name}}`, the plugin will generate the class `AllUsersQLRequest`.